On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Introduction

 \section{Introduction}

 The classical Cauchy problem for the Hamilton-Jacobi-Bellman equation is a partial differential equation with the final condition

-If the Hamiltonian $H(t,x,p)$ is convex with respect to $p$, then there are relations between solutions of \ref{row} and optimization problems involving a function dual to the Hamiltonian.
-This function, called the Lagrangian and denoted by $L$, is derived from $H$ with the use of Legendre-Fenchel transform, namely:
+If the Hamiltonian $H$ is convex in the gradient variable, then there are relations between solutions of \ref{row} and calculus of variation problems involving a function dual to $H$.
+This function, called the Lagrangian and denoted by $L$, is the Legendre-Fenchel transform of $H$ in its gradient variable: